ChrisBen191/code_book/Python/python_snippets.md

 # displays the most_common values by frequency specified (i.e. most_common(5) == top 5)
 print(counter_dict.most_common(5))
 ```

+### defaultdict
-Utilizes the defaultdict module to create a dictionary specified with the default value passed;
+Creates a dictionary specified with the default value passed;
 this prevents Python from returning a KeyError if a value doesn't exist

 ```python